jimgordon20/Jim-G-item_list_to_ox_items/README.md

 Saves Time: Instead of manually formatting each item, the script automates the process.
 Consistency: Ensures all items are formatted uniformly.
 Easy to Use: Simply drag and drop your .txt file onto the script, and it handles the rest.

+we have 2 option for now basic and options

+basic example
+        ['prepaid_phone'] = {
+		label = 'Prepaid Phone',
+		weight = 70,
+	},

+options example
+         ['prepaid_phone'] = {
+		label = 'Prepaid Phone',
+		weight = 70,
+		stack = false,
+		close = true,
+	},

+How you can edit it:
+Download it, left-click, and edit in Notepad or whatever you use.
+In the .batch file, you will see a value set to 70, followed by true and false options in the settings.
+Change them as you like.